 Police identify man killed in weekend Hornerstown shooting

 Apr.
-4—Johnstown police detectives have released the name of the man who was shot and killed early Sunday in the Hornerstown section of the city.
+5—JOHNSTOWN, Pa. — Johnstown police detectives have released the name of the man who was shot and killed early Sunday in the Hornerstown section of the city.

-Elliot West, 60, died from multiple gunshot wounds suffered in the 600 block of Horner Street around 1 a.m. in the area of 3 Reds Tavern.
+Elliot West, 60, died from multiple gunshot wounds suffered when he was shot around 1 a.m. in the 600 block of Horner Street in the area of 3 Reds Tavern.

 West was pronounced dead at Conemaugh Memorial Medical Center with gunshot wounds to the torso, according to a complaint affidavit.